ga-curriculum/flexbox/flexbox-properties/README.md

 }
 ```

-tktk Hunter/David maybe an image of the page at its current state?

 Small changes so far, but note that we have a bit of a sandbox to play in now.
 Let's apply one of the most common alignment properties - `justify-content` - to the `flex-parent` class:

 ```css